Rape is not a joke

 When I was 10, I came across the term rapeseed in a book.
 I asked my mother what rape was.
 After the explanation I got, I decided to use the word oilseed instead.
 Somehow associating a plant’s name with something so horrifying and violent did not seem okay.
 To this day when I hear the word rape being used casually out of context or in jest, a part of me wonders why grown adults find it so hard to understand something that a child grasped immediately.

 A couple of weeks back Salman Khan, one of the top Bollywood actors, was in hot water (once again) for comparing his rigorous training for his new movie to being raped.
-“When I used to walk out of the ring, after the shoot, I used to feel like a raped woman.
+“When I walked out of the ring, after the shoot, I used to feel like a raped woman.
 I couldn’t walk straight.”
 While he may have instantly admitted that it was an inappropriate thing to say, the statement left the entire country reeling with anger.
 The internet was divided into two distinct groups; one who believed that he should apologize for such a crass and ignorant statement, and others who thought feminists were overreacting.
 Whether he meant it or not, you’d expect better from a 50 year old man who has millions that look up to him.

-Lighten up it’s just a joke.
+Lighten up, it’s just a joke.
 You feminists don’t have a sense of humour!

 If I had a dollar for every time the word rape was used frivolously in front of me, I’d have enough money to move away to a place where people aren’t idiots.
 Welcome to the 21st century, where most people think it is okay to laugh at serious things like rape and dead babies to get a few laughs.
 But I digress.
 I’m tired of having to explain to well-educated sensible adults why making light of a violent act such as rape is inappropriate.